zainafzal08/DM-Dashboard/README.md

 You can edit it live as your players ruin your story by clicking on the pencil icon.
 A modal will pop up allowing you to make edits and then save.

-> Dice Card
+> Command Card

-This is a card with a set of dice you can roll to do various checks that arn't player related.
+This is a card where you can run commands such as rolling a set of dice to do a set of checks.

 > NPC Card